darewolf007/UR_5_skill_learning/README.md

 For example, when using a command(rostopic echo /joint_states), the output joint sequence order of the result is inconsistent with the official code.
 (should be: elbow_joint, shoulder_lift_joint, shoulder_pan_joint, wrist_1_joint, wrist_2_joint, wrist_3_joint)

-**if you want to control robotiq gripper though UR control cabinet**
+**if you want to control robotiq gripper though UR control cabinet and run**

 Replace